 True, “permanent” hair removal at 100% can only be achieved with electrolysis.
 However, this involves inserting a probe (i.e. a needle), into each individual hair follicle, then igniting an electrical current to kill them off, one-by-one.

 As you can imagine, electrolysis is a very time-consuming and tedious process.
-It would be far more efficient to use a laser to destroy most hairs, and then, if you are really bothered by the remaining 10-20% of hair that is still active on your skin, you could try electrolysis for those ones only.
+It would be far more efficient to use a laser to destroy most hairs, and then, if you are really bothered by the remaining 10-20% of hair that is still active, you could try electrolysis for those ones only.

 What about SoftLight hair reduction?

-For vellus hair removal (the soft, fuzzy hair on your body), lasers can remove these for about 12 weeks at a time.
-This treatment is often advertised as being performed with the SoftLight branded laser.
+For soft, fuzzy hair on your body, lasers can remove these for about 12 weeks at a time.
+This treatment is often advertised as being performed with a SoftLight branded laser.
 However, the same effects can be achieved with other tools.
 At our clinic, we use the enlighten® (1064 wavelength) for this.

 After laser hair removal on terminus hair, the remaining hair that grows back will be soft and thin.
-The SoftLight type of treatment for these hairs is a good option for long-term maintenance, but not total removal.
+The SoftLight treatment for these hairs is a good option for long-term maintenance, when total removal is not possible.

 Why not use IPL?

-In our experience, we have found that IPL hair removal can be more painful than the Alexandrite or Nd:Yag laser options.
-Since they disperse several wavelengths of light, instead of using targeted wavelengths, they can also result in more pigmentation side effects.
-In our opinion, they are simply not worth the trouble, when there are very effective options out there, that don’t create these risks as much.
+In our experience, we have found that IPL hair removal can be more painful than the Alexandrite or Nd:Yag laser.
+Since IPL disperses several wavelengths of light, instead of being targeted, it can also result in more pigmentation, as a side effect.
+In our opinion, they are simply not worth the trouble, especially because there are very effective alternatives out there.

 What about at-home laser hair removal machines and epilators?

-If at-home laser hair removal systems were truly as effective as what we can do in a medically-run clinic, people would probably be burning themselves or causing other serious damage to their bodies, or to others’.
+If DIY hair removal systems were truly as effective as what we can do in a medically-run clinic, people would probably be burning themselves or causing other serious damage to their bodies.